iterorganization/imas-python/docs/source/api_overview.rst

     assert new_data == [1, 3]

-Implementation unit tests can be found in test_latest_dd_resample.py.
+Implementation unit tests can be found in `test_latest_dd_resample.py`.

 Alternative resampling methods
 -------
 .. code-block:: python
     scipy.signal.resample(x, num, t=None, axis=0, window=None, domain='time')

-Scipy.signal.resample uses a fourier method to resample, which assumes the signal is periodic.
+`Scipy.signal.resample` uses a fourier method to resample, which assumes the signal is periodic.
 It could be very slow if the number of input or output samples is large and prime.
 See https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.resample.html for more information.

 .. code-block:: python
     scipy.signal.resample_poly(x, up, down, axis=0, window='kaiser', 5.0, padtype='constant', cval=None)